lebpac/lebpac.github.io/spirit-wear.md

 ![Spirit Wear](/assets/img/spirit_wear.webp)

 Back by popular demand, you can now order LEB Spirit Wear until December 1 for pick-up before the holiday break!
-Items include hoodies, zip-hoodies, t-shirts and umbrellas.
+Items include hoodies, zip-hoodies, t-shirts, and umbrellas.
 Both child and adult sizes are available so the whole family can match!

 Every purchase helps support our school community.